It Would Be So Nice

-"It Would Be So Nice" is a 1968 song by the rock band Pink Floyd, written by the keyboard player/singer Richard Wright.
+"It Would Be So Nice" is a song by the English rock band Pink Floyd, written by the keyboard player/singer Richard Wright.
 It was the fourth single released by the group and the first to feature new guitarist David Gilmour, following the departure of founding member Syd Barrett.

 The song was left out of the 1971 collection Relics which collected other rare tracks from Pink Floyd singles.
 Its B-side, "Julia Dream", was written by the bass guitarist Roger Waters (who was gradually transitioning into his eventual role as the predominant songwriter and vocalist) and was also re-released on The Early Singles.

 Alleged alternate version

 According to a newspaper story published in April 1968, there are two versions of the original single with slightly different lyrics.
 The story goes that the first lyric had a passing reference to the London evening newspaper, the Evening Standard.
 This was said to be banned by the BBC because of a strict no-advertising policy which did not allow the mention of any product by name.
 The article, published in the Evening Standard, claimed that the group were forced to spend an additional £750 to record a special version for the BBC which changed the lyric to "Daily Standard".
 This version is the only one that has been reissued on LP and CD.
 It is unknown how many of the "Evening Standard" discs, if any, actually exist.
 Despite the added publicity, the single received very little airplay and failed to enter the UK Singles Chart.